 6. Onboard service: Tie

-They say the experience is a gamble in Emirates but the crews on my flight were lovely and responsive so really can’t choose one over another here.
+They say the experience is a hit-or-miss in Emirates but the crews on my flight were lovely and responsive so really can’t choose one over another here.
 This may be affected by the number of seats (14 in EK and 8 in EY) and the cabin load factor but I had more crews servicing my area in Emirates while on Etihad, it felt more intimate (e.g., the personal note and recognition by name).

 7. Amenity: EK > EY